JohnRizor/RaspberryPi_AI_MagicMirror/README.md

 The first step in completing this projects was to do research on completed Magic Mirrors and different modules/scripts that I wanted to install onto the Magic Mirror.
 The start of my research was at [MagicMirror Builder](https://magicmirror.builders/).

-I used the following modules and scripts were used to install different features to my mirror.
+The following modules and scripts were used to install different features to my mirror.

 - [MagicMirror Default](https://github.com/MichMich/MagicMirror)
 - [Screencast](https://github.com/kevinatown/MMM-Screencast)